Bachelor of Science (Food Technology)/Bachelor of Business (Management)

 LocationMelbourne City, Bundoora

-This double degree is the first of its kind in Australia and capitalises on the demand in the Australian food industry for food technologists with strong business management and marketing skills.
+This double degree is the first of its kind in Australia, capitalising on the demand for food technologists with strong business management and marketing skills.

-You'll gain the technical knowledge to work in the food industry and the management and marketing skills to design and promote innovative products.
+You'll gain the technical knowledge to work in the food industry, as well as the skills to design and promote innovative products.

-Combining food technology and business, the program will develop professionals with the scientific knowledge essential for advancing technological capabilities and the international business, economic and financial analytical knowledge to perform high-level management analyses with a global perspective.
+This degree will develop professionals with the scientific knowledge essential for advancing technological capabilities, plus the international business, economic and financial know-how to perform management analyses with a global perspective.